 - Be clear about multiple locations.
 If you have multiple locations, it’s a good idea to have optimized location landing pages on your site – using all elements of best practice on-page optimization.
 Include the address and Google maps/direction link on each location page.
 Make your business locations easily accessible (and findable) on your site by including them in your top-level navigation.
 You will also want to set up separate, optimized Google My Business (and Bing Places for Business) properties for each of your locations.

-- Check all online directories and social media to make sure your business’s information is correct.
-This is especially important if you’ve moved but perhaps haven’t noted the change on your business’s Google+, Google My Business, Bing Places for Business, Yelp or Facebook page.
-Update any/all online directories to make sure that your business’s information is up-to-date and accurate.
+- Check all online directories and social media to make sure your business’s information is consistently correct.
+This is especially important if you’ve moved but perhaps haven’t noted the change on your business’s Google My Business, Bing Places for Business, Yelp, Facebook page, or any online citation.
+Update any/all online directories / citations to make sure that your business’s information is up-to-date and accurate.

 Local SEO Tip 3: Use schema markup to emphasize your business model and scope.